Beirut explosion: EU offers preferential trade as Lebanon faces economic collapse | DW | 06.08.2020

-European Commission President Ursula von der Leyen said trade benefits are being explored after Beirut's port blast.
+European Commission President Ursula von der Leyen said trade benefits were being explored after Beirut's port blast.
 French President Emmanuel Macron arrived in the Lebanese capital hoping to foster a global response.

-The European Union offered preferential trade to Lebanon on Thursday as the Middle Eastern country's state and central bank face financial meltdown in the wake of Beirut's port explosion.
+The European Union offered preferential trade to Lebanon on Thursday as the Middle Eastern country's state and central bank face financial meltdown in the wake of the port explosion in Beirut.

-European Commission President Ursula von der Leyen said the bloc is ready to step in and aid Lebanon with preferential trade and customs backing.
+European Commission President Ursula von der Leyen said the bloc was ready to step in to aid Lebanon with preferential trade and customs backing.
 She made the announcement after a phone call with Lebanese Prime Minister Hassan Diab in which von der Leyen pledged €33 million ($39 million) in emergency aid.

 Read more: 'Apocalyptic' scenes as Lebanon reels from trauma and rage